sisinflab/warprec/warprec/utils/config/README.md

 # WarpRec Configurations

 WarpRec offers a wide range of configuration options to help tailor your training process to your data and goals.
-Configurations are a key component of the [utils](../README.md) package of WarpRec.
+Configurations are a key component of WarpRec's [utils](../README.md) package.
 Here's a quick overview of what you can customize through configuration files:

 - Data reading
 - Splitting strategies